Trial opens in France over 2016 Nice truck massacre

 Only one suspect, Ramzi Kevin Arefa, faces the maximum penalty of life imprisonment if convicted as a recurring offender.
 The others risk between five and 20 years in prison.

-The trial, which is due to last until mid-December, is the latest legal process over the Islamist attacks that have hit France since 2015.
+The trial, which gets underway at 1:30 pm (1130 GMT) and due to last until mid-December, is the latest legal process over the Islamist attacks that have hit France since 2015.

 A Paris court on June 29 convicted all 20 suspects in the trial over the November 2015 attacks in the French capital which left 130 dead.